isomerpages/govtech-corp/media/technews/_posts/2021-09-10-post-Why you should not ignore OS and app updates.md

 and other signs that the message isn’t from who it says it’s from.</p>
 </li>
 <li>
-<p>Look up the official communication channels, such as the&nbsp;<a href="https://www.facebook.com/GovTechSG/posts/alert-received-this-message-from-govtech-via-sms-to-update-your-tracetogether-ap/10157881101922511/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">official social media channels</a>&nbsp;of
+<p>Look up the official communication channels, such as the&nbsp;official
-the organisation to see if updates have been announced.</p>
+social media channels&nbsp;of the organisation to see if updates have been announced.</p>
 </li>
 <li>
 <p>If in doubt, visit the App Store or Google Play Store directly (without